 If you have an existing POS with a strong merchant base and are looking for the fastest way to make that system EMV compliant, then this is probably the best option for you.
 Semi-integration is also a good choice:

-- If your POS system requires specialized hardware
+- If your POS system requires specialized hardware.

+The REST API uses an asynchronous call model.
+Your point-of-sale (POS) initiates a request, Clover receives and processes the request, and then provides a response.
 Our SDKs support sales, auths, pre-auths, tip adjusts, refunds, manual refunds, and other actions.
 By downloading a single library and installing our device drivers, you can connect and start taking payments in less than a day.

 The Clover Go integration option is best for merchants on-the-go who want to enable their iOS and Android apps to accept payments.
 A Clover Go integration leverages a streamlined set of functions with a cost-effective and highly secure EMV-capable device.

 For a developer preview of these SDKs, email [email protected].

 The Clover Go SDK is embedded within the mobile POS application.
 It leverages an asynchronous call model to interact with the calling application.
 The steps include:

 - The SDK is initialized and the calling application initiates a payment request.

 - The request activates the card reader connected to the mobile device.

 - The customer then uses any of the following payment methods: card-present transactions, card-not-present (CNP) transactions, and cash transactions.